 Other related individual

-An individual who is related to, but does not form a couple or parent-child relationship with, other members of the household.
+An individual who is related to at least one other member of the household, but who does not form a couple or parent-child relationship.

 A person in a couple relationship with another person usually resident in the same household.
 The couple relationship may be in either a registered or de facto marriage, and includes same-sex couples.

 The Census of Population and Housing enumerates persons on the basis of where they were located on Census night.
-The census also produces information on people according to their place of usual residence.
-This information is coded to Statistical Local Areas.
-This means that census counts of people can be produced according to their location on Census night as well as their place of usual residence.
+The Census also produces information on people according to their place of usual residence.
+This means that Census counts of people can be produced according to their location on Census night as well as their place of usual residence.

-A private dwelling in the census is defined as a house, flat, part of a house, or even a room; but can also be a house attached to, or rooms above, shops or offices; an occupied caravan in a caravan park or boat in a marina, a houseboat, or a tent if it is standing on its own block of land.
-A caravan situated on a residential allotment is also classed as a private dwelling.
+A private dwelling (PD) in the Census is defined as a house, flat, part of a house, or even a room; but can also be a house attached to, or rooms above shops or offices; an occupied caravan in a caravan park or boat in a marina, a houseboat, or its own block of land.
+A caravan situated on a residential allotment is also classed as a PD.

 Relationship in household